 If you’ve studied exercise science or physiology, then you may have enough knowledge to tutor kids in biology.
 Tutors earn $35+ per hour, and it’s easy to find gigs via University Tutor (global) or Tutor Hunt (UK).

 Big companies like Reebok and Lululemon actively recruit trainers to become ambassadors on their behalf.
 You’ll get paid to attend events, promote them within your networks, and get awesome freebies too!

 Get TV or movie gigs

 This is one of the more left-field ways to make money as a personal trainer.
 But the truth is that PTs tend to have a certain look that’s in demand for many ‘background’ roles.
 Plus it’s easy to fit around your existing client schedule.
 Sign up with an agency to earn an extra $100+ per day.

 Affiliate marketing programs can be hit and miss, but there are a lot of trainers who earn excellent money with this one.
 BB coaches earn up to $105 for challenge pack sales, and 25% commission on other retail sales.
 You can sign up directly on their website.

 Train sports clubs

 Approach local weekend league sports clubs about conducting fitness training for them.
+Strength and conditioning coaches are often in high demand.
 You can also offer them nutritional advice for pre-match preparation or post-match recovery.